15 Gene Hackman Quotes

 “If you look at yourself as a star you’ve already lost something in the portrayal of any human being. ...
 I need to keep myself on the edge and keep as pure as possible.
 You need something to bring you down to a sense of who you are and who you’re portraying.
 You need to remember you’re not a movie star and that you shouldn’t be too happy.
 You should never take anything for granted.”

-— From a 1989 interview with the New York Times
+— From a 1989 interview with The New York Times

-"I always try to find in these bad guys, something that's human that makes them even more diabolical.
-If you see someone that's all bad, you kind of just put them in the monster category.
-But if you see someone who is really bad, but is also a father and a grandfather and all of that, that's even worse, I think."
+“I always try to find in these bad guys something that’s human that makes them even more diabolical.
+If you see someone that’s all bad, you kind of just put them in the monster category.
+But if you see someone who is really bad, but is also a father and a grandfather and all of that, that’s even worse, I think.”

 — From an interview with About Entertainment

-"I do the same thing now was when I was just starting, I ask myself a few questions: How is this character like me?
+“I do the same thing now as when I was just starting, I ask myself a few questions: How is this character like me?
 How is he unlike me?
 In the difference between these two, what is important?
 What choices can I make which will further the author’s intent?
 I ask myself where, when, why—real simple questions.
 I do an atmospheric kind of thing by dealing with objects such as where I’ve been when I come into a room, where I’m going when I leave it.
-Before every scene, I still do the same relaxation exercises taught me 20-odd years ago.
+Before every scene, I still do the same relaxation exercises [acting teacher George Morrison] taught me 20-odd years ago.
 First-year acting tasks.
 Those work for me.

-"Of course, you can’t do just that.
+“Of course, you can’t do just that.
 You have to make good choices and do a lot of technical things, too.
-It took ten years for me to fill up as a person, but once I became mature all of that kicked in in a simple, direct way."
+It took 10 years for me to fill up as a person, but once I became mature all of that kicked in in a simple, direct way.”

 — From an interview with Film Comment